can dogs eat bananas? here's an ap-PEEL-ing answer!

 To make this recipe:

 In a medium bowl, combine all ingredients.
 Blend well.
 Pour mixture into small cups (Dixie cups work well).
 Place dog bone in mixture (to serve as the handle).
 Freeze.
 Once frozen, peel away paper cup and serve!

-Note: Hard frozen treats can sometimes lead to tooth and gum injuries.
+Note: Hard frozen treats can sometimes lead to tooth and gum injuries - and costly pet insurance claims.
 Play it safe by holding the treat like a pupsicle and letting your dog lick away!